JoyOfCodingPDX/GettingStarted/README.md

 your development machine to gain experience with the `git` command line tools (or the [GitHub Desktop](https://desktop.github.com/) tools).
 If you are not able to get Git working on your development machine, [IntelliJ has really great support for Git](https://www.jetbrains.com/help/idea/using-git-integration.html) and makes it easy to perform fundamental clone/commit/push/pull Git operations.
-(Note that IntelliJ does not make it easy to perform the "bare clone" steps described below.
-If you're exclusively using IntelliJ for Git on your development machine, you should perform the "bare clone" steps on the PSU Linux machines to populate your development Git repository.)

-After you have configured Git on your development machine, you need to make a clone of the repository in which you can do your work.
+After you have configured Git on your development machine, you need to create a repository of your own in which you can do your work.
 If you simply make a `git clone` of this GitHub repository on your local machine, you can commit changes to your local repository, but